ICB-DCM/pyABC/doc/sampler.rst

    from pyabc.sampler import RedisEvalParallelSampler

-   redis_sampler = RedisEvalParallelSampler(host="111.111.111.111")
+   redis_sampler = RedisEvalParallelSampler(host="111.111.111.111", port=6379)

    abc = pyabc.ABCSMC(models, priors, distance, sampler=redis_sampler)

-Note that 111.111.111.111 is the IP address of the machine running the Redis server.
+If password protection is used, in addition pass the argument ``password=PASSWORD`` to the RedisEvalParallelSampler.

 Then start the ABC-SMC run as usual with

 .. code:: python